josherrickson/stata2/stata_markdown/04-univariate-analysis.md

 The unequal test is slightly more conservative, but there has been some work (e.g. [Delacre et al 2017](#citations), [Ruxton 2006](#citations)) showing that you should always use the unequal version.

-Also, the equal variance version (the first one we ran) is known as Student's^[Named not for students in a class, but the pseudonym for statistician
+The equal variance version (the first one we ran) is known as Student's^[Named not for students in a class, but the pseudonym for statistician William
-William Sealy Gosset.
-Gosset worked at the Guinness brewery when he was performing some of his seminal work, so Gosset was not allowed to publish under his own name!] t-test, and the unequal variance version (with the `unequal` option) is known as Welch's t-test.
+Sealy Gosset.
+Gosset worked at the Guinness brewery when he was performing some of his seminal work and wasn't allowed to publish under his own name, so he used the pseudonym Student.] t-test, and the unequal variance version (with the `unequal` option) is known as Welch's t-test.

 If you want to test whether the variance between the two groups is equal, you can use `sdtest` in a similar fashion to `ttest` (`sdtest mpg, by(foreign)`).

 ^#^^#^^#^ Paired

 We noted in the assumptions above that we need the two groups to be independent.
 What if they aren't?
-Examples of paired data would include before-and-after measures or measures from two family members.
+An example of paired data would include before-and-after measures or measures from two family members.
 In both cases, it is reasonable to assume the two measures from the same person or family are more similar than a measure from one person against a measure from another person.